 Mexico is a great destination for budget travelers with the exception of a few destinations, including Tulum.

 Tulum is outrageously expensive—so much so that people joke it’s a hub for trust fund babies.
-Expect American prices for food, accomodation, and taxis.
+Expect American prices for food, accommodation, and taxis.

 Actually, scratch that.